Wang-Bioinformatics-Lab/NP-Classifier_workflow/README.md

 If you do not specify an input file, by default it will take the sample file located in [data/test_input.tsv](data/test_input.tsv)

+Please visit the [GNPS documentation](https://ccms-ucsd.github.io/GNPSDocumentation/toolindex/) for more information about NP-Classifier.

 To learn NextFlow checkout this documentation:

 https://www.nextflow.io/docs/latest/index.html